History Rocks

-History Rocks was a non-fictional, educational television program shown on The History Channel.
+History Rocks is a non-fiction educational television series shown on the History Channel.
 Each episode explains eight historical events, arranged by decade, through multimedia presentations consisting of photographs, archival footage, popular music and pop-up trivia.
 Six episodes were produced, with two focusing on 1960s, 1970s and 1980s.
 At one time, the History Channel website discussed a fourth special on the topic of Sex, but the official History Rocks website at the History Channel no longer mentions it.

 Although the show was originally hosted by Meat Loaf, subsequent airings of the videos edited Meat Loaf out and removed his segues between videos.